lawrennd/old_talks/_data-science/includes/data-science-as-debugging.md

 \slides{1.
 When you begin an analysis behave as a debugger
 * Write test code as you go.
-  * document tests ... maket them accessible.
+  * document tests ... make them accessible.
 * Be constantly skeptical.
 * Develop deep understanding of best tools.
 * Share your experience of challenges, have others review work}